DivineOmega/twitter-to-mastodon-sync/README.md

-# twitter-to-mastodon-sync
+# Twitter to Mastodon Sync

-A tool to sync Twitter tweets to a Mastodon account
+A tool to sync Twitter tweets to a Mastodon account.

+** Currently in development.
+Not yet ready for use. **